-Juniors, sophomores and first-year students who attain the highest academic ranks in their classes based on CPA receive the President's Cup award.
+Juniors, sophomores and first-year students who have been at Alma College for one year and who attain the highest academic ranks in their classes based on CPA receive the President's Cup award.

 Honor Societies

 Academic achievement is recognized through membership in honorary organizations affiliated with a student's area of academic specialty.
 Many of Alma's honor societies are local chapters of national and international organizations, providing social and professional contacts which supplement classroom experiences.